sisl/AdaptiveStressTestingToolbox/Toolbox/docs/tutorial.rst

 6.2 Post-Processing Analysis
 ----------------------------

-Whille rllab creates some logging output through its internal logger, that may not be sufficient for your needs.
+Whille garage creates some logging output through its internal logger, that may not be sufficient for your needs.
 An alternative approach is to keep whatever information you need in the ``Simulator`` ``self._info`` that is returned to the environment.
 These are bundled with some other policy and optimizer data into a dictionary, that is then pickled to file.
 These objects can be loaded later for further analysis.
 Shown below is an example function that will pull some data from the files:
 ::
 	import joblib
 	import numpy as np